Open string field theory in lightcone gauge: Introduction

-Answering this question requires evaluating the vertices of the gauge-fixed action.
+To understand how this paradox is resolved we must evaluate the vertices of the gauge-fixed action.This is not an easy task, and is the primary goal of this paper.
 Our analysis reveals three main points: \begin{itemize} \item Lightcone-quantized strings do not necessarily have an acceptable off-shell coupling through a covariant string diagram.
 If one string in the diagram has lightcone momentum which is too small relative to others, the coupling grows exponentially with Virasoro level.
 The interaction vertex then fails to be normalizable.
-This is referred to as the {\it soft string problem} of lightcone gauge. \item When the above problem is avoided, lightcone-quantized strings see interaction through a covariant string diagram as {\it identical} to interaction through a Mandelstam diagram.
+This is referred to as the {\it soft string problem} of lightcone gauge. \item If this problem is avoided, lightcone-quantized strings see interaction through a covariant string diagram as {\it identical} to interaction through a Mandelstam diagram.
 This result goes by the name of the {\it equivalence theorem}, and follows from conformal invariance of DDF operators and the structure of free boson OPEs.
 The Mandelstam diagrams which emerge through this equivalence always come attached to strips of string called {\it stubs} for each external state.
-The off-shell coupling is normalizable if and only if the stubs have positive (or at least not negative) length. \item Each covariant string vertex in lightcone gauge is therefore seen as equivalent to a collection of Mandelstam diagrams with stubs.
-But the portion of moduli space that they cover is no longer complete.
-They cover the portion that is needed when gluing the original covariant surfaces with propagator strips, not from gluing Mandelstam diagrams.
-However, we demonstrate that the gaps in moduli space are filled by additional Mandelstam diagrams originating from the exchange of unphysical ``longitudinally polarized" strings.
-Though the string field is transverse and physical in lightcone gauge, the exchange of longitudinal states must still be accounted for.
-This is accomplished through the appearance of additional ``effective vertices" in the gauge-fixed action generated in the process of integrating out the longitudinal part of the covariant string field.
-Interestingly, amplitudes in lightcone gauge can sometimes cover and uncover the same part of moduli space more than once. \end{itemize} The final result of fixing lightcone gauge (when it is defined) is an action for a lightcone string field whose vertices consist of Mandelstam diagrams attached to stubs.
+The off-shell coupling is normalizable if and only if the stubs have a length which is not negative. \item Each covariant string vertex in lightcone gauge is therefore seen as equivalent to a collection of Mandelstam diagrams with stubs.
+However, because the geometry of the surfaces is changed, gluing covariant vertices and propagators in lightcone gauge will no longer cover the whole moduli space.
+We show that the gaps in moduli space are filled by additional vertices representing the exchange of longitudinally polarized string states in the interaction process.
+These vertices are generated in the process of integrating out the longitudinal part of the covariant string field in lightcone gauge. \end{itemize} Fixing lightcone gauge (if it is defined) results in an action for a lightcone string field whose vertices consist of Mandelstam diagrams attached to stubs.
 The lengths of the stubs and the portions of moduli space contained within vertices are mutually determined so that amplitudes in lightcone gauge cover all of moduli space.